 I am currently Chairman of the Butt Lane and Talke Locality Action Partnership.
 This organisation comprises of many local partners including Staffordshire Police, Staffordshire Fire and Rescue Service, Aspire Housing, Health representatives and the local residents association.
 The partnership was set up to identify community issues like crime and anti-social behaviour, social isolation, low educational attainment and many more subjects.

 In 2016, a good friend of mine, County Councillor John Taylor announced his retirement from local government.
 Following this I was selected by the local Labour Party to be their candidate in the 2017 Staffordshire County Council elections for the division of Talke and Red Street.
-The division consists of the communities of Butt Lane, Talke and Talke Pits, Red Street and other parts of Chesterton.
-I am deeply honoured to be elected to the County Council in May with 55% of the vote.
+The division consists of the communities of Butt Lane, Talke and Talke Pits, Red Street, Waterhayes and Crackley.
+I was deeply honoured to be elected to the County Council in May with 55% of the vote.
 I have also been appointed Shadow Cabinet Member for Safe and Strong Communities in Staffordshire.

 During my years serving as Kidsgrove Mayor I have helped to raise thousands of pounds for local and national charities including the Motor Neurone Disease Association, Still Birth and Neonatal Death Charity (Sands), Alzheimer’s Society, Pancreatic Cancer UK, Douglas Macmillan Hospice and more.
 As a keen supporter for improvements to pallative care in the NHS, I have worked with a cross party parliamentary group to look at how we can get people the best possible care in a modern day health service.
 I now aim to work with the Motor Nuerone Disease Associaition to encourage our local councils to adopt the Motor Neurone Disease Charter – giving people more advice and support when diagnosed with this awful disease.